0dminnimda/BS-map-compiler/README.md

 # BS map compiler

-Use this simple program for more convenient work with commas with separators.
+Use this simple program for more convenient work with comma-separated tables.

-Put the unallocated text document in the “input” folder, then run decompile.py.
-Upon completion, the CSV file, which is more convenient for editing than text, will be located in the “middle of the process” folder.
+1. Put the unseparated text document in the "input" folder, then run decompile.py.
+After compilation, the CSV file, which is more convenient for editing than text, will be located in the "middle of the process" folder.

+2. Edit the CSV file as you need.

-To turn CSV, which is “in the middle of the process”, into text, you need to run compile.py, as a result, you will get a text file that you changed.
+3. To turn the CSV file, located in the "middle of the process" folder, into text, you need to run compile.py, as a result you will get a text file that you changed.